jnilla/phing-joomla-extension-builder/README.md

 Where "x.x.x" are the version numbers, for example "1.0.2"

 #### Warning

-To build the extension this script **deletes** the content of the extension source folder and then copy the extension files from the Joomla site, in other words, don't make changes on the files and folders of your extension source location because the can be delete by the script, instead do the changes in the Joomla site and build the extension again.
+To build the extension this script **deletes** the content of the extension source folder and then copy the extension files from the Joomla site, in other words, don't make changes on the files and folders of your extension source location because they can be delete by the script, instead do the changes in the Joomla site and build the extension again.

 ## More Examples

 ### Building extension from the Joomla site

-We can build any installed extension from the Joomla site, for example, we can build the component "com_content" whit is responsible to manage and display articles.
+We can build any installed extension from a Joomla site, for example, we can build the component "com_content" whit is responsible to manage and display articles.

 	phing -Dextension=com_content build

 Note: This example assumes you have already have a source folder for this extension and have the script parameters configured correctly

+Other examples may looks like this:

+	phing -Dextension=com_contact build
+	phing -Dextension=plg_system_redirect build
+	phing -Dextension=mod_menu build
+	phing -Dextension=tpl_protostart build

-### Creating a package
+### Creating an installer package

 Once you have built any extension you can create an installable package from the build using the following command.